luanemanuel/luanemanuel/README.md

 - Currently at the age of 22, I am an computer engineering student at <a href="http://www.utfpr.edu.br/" target="_blank">UTFPR</a>
 - I have knowledge about JAVA, C, SQL, Dart and Flutter
-- I've been researching and studying about mobile development, games, C#, javascript, HTML and CSS
+- I've been researching and studying about GameDev, C#, Javascript, HTML and CSS

 #### 🗃 My Projects